Vision mixer

-A vision mixer is a device used to select between several different live video sources and, in some cases, compositing live video sources together to create visual effects.
+A vision mixer is a device used to select between different live video sources and, in some cases, compositing live video sources together to create visual effects.

-In most of the world, both the equipment and its operator are called a vision mixer or video mixer; however, in the United States, the equipment is called a video switcher, production switcher or video production switcher, and its operator is known as a technical director (TD).
+In most of the world, both the equipment and its operator are called a vision mixer or video mixer; however, in the United States, the equipment is called a video switcher, production switcher or video production switcher, and its operator is known as a technical director.

 The role of the vision mixer for video is similar to what a mixing console does for audio.
 Typically a vision mixer would be found in a video production environment such as a production control room of a television studio, production truck or post-production facility.

 Capabilities and usage

-Besides hard cuts (switching directly between two input signals), mixers can also generate a variety of transitions, from simple dissolves to pattern wipes.
+Besides hard cuts (switching directly between two input signals), mixers can also generate a variety of other transitions, from simple dissolves to pattern wipes.
 Additionally, most vision mixers can perform keying operations (called mattes in this context) and generate color signals.
 Vision mixers may include digital video effects (DVE) and still store functionality.
-Most vision mixers are targeted at the professional market, with newer analog models having component video connections and digital ones using serial digital interface (SDI) or SMPTE 2110.
+Most vision mixers are targeted at the professional market, with analog models having component video connections and digital ones using serial digital interface (SDI) or SMPTE 2110.
 They are used in live television, such as outside broadcasting, with video tape recording (VTR) and video servers for linear video editing, even though the use of vision mixers in video editing has been largely supplanted by computer-based non-linear editing systems.

-Older professional mixers worked with composite video, analog signal inputs.
-There were a number of consumer video switchers with composite video or S-Video.
+While professional analog mixers work with component video inputs.
+Consumer video switchers may use composite video or S-Video.
 These are often used for VJing, presentations, and small multi-camera productions.